 Without a doubt, for an abundance of centuries, wagering has been a part of the New Zealand culture.
-While it may have previously faced some durations of strict regulation, in the current era, Kiwi gambling is regulated and permitted by the Department of Internal Affairs.
+While online casinos may have previously faced some durations of strict regulation, in the current era, gambling is regulated and permitted by the Department of Internal Affairs.

 Thus, it entails horse racing, sports betting, mobile pokies (also called slots), and partaking in online casinos outside this jurisdiction.
 Keeping that in mind, we shall delve into everything that New Zealand players ought to know.

 For a fact, gambling in New Zealand dates back to the 1830s when Kiwi players would place their stake levels strictly on horse racing.
 Regardless of the island’s deserted location, one resident by the name of George Julius made a significantly positive impact on the wagering and sports world and molded it to be what it is today.
 In 1913, he came up with a device known as an “automatic totalisator” or rather a tote board which allows fans to view the position of the horses in a race.

 However, in the 1920s, the prohibition of horse race betting came about until 1961.
 The regulation on all other forms of wagering also became stringent until the 1980s when Parliament made an approval of lottery games, alongside casinos.
 The legalization and introduction of slot machines came shortly after, with the initial one opening in the year 1994.